zigtur/Rareskills-ZK-book/bilinear-pairing/README.md

 By using pairing, we need to prove: $e(−aG1, bG2) + e(cG1, dG2) = 0$
 ### Python computation
-The [pythonComputation.py](./pythonComputation.py) file contains the code t
+The [pythonComputation.py](./pythonComputation.py) file contains the code to compute the field elements.

 ### Solidity verification

+The [SolZKVerifier](./SolZKVerifier/src/SolZkVerifier.sol) contract allow to verify that the pairings match.